pvegliante/Web1000/day08/test.md

 12. What is the relationship between html, the $scope construct, and angular expressions?
 (Expressions are the ones that are written like so: {{quote}} ).

-13. In order to send ajax requests in Angular, you need to create an angular:
+13. In order to send ajax requests in Angular, the most accepted programming convention is to create an angular:
   a.
 Module
   b.
 Service
   c.
 Controller